 diclofenac sodium enteric-coated tablet - oral, Voltaren (cont.)

 USES: Diclofenac is used to relieve pain, swelling (inflammation), and joint stiffness caused by arthritis.
 Reducing these symptoms helps you do more of your normal daily activities.
-This medication is known as a nonsteroidal anti-inflammatory drug (NSAID).OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
-Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This medication may also be used to treat other painful conditions (e.g., dental pain, muscle aches, pain after surgery or after having a baby).
-However, if you have sudden severe pain and desire quick relief, it may be better to use other pain medications that are faster acting than this medication.
+This medication is known as a nonsteroidal anti-inflammatory drug (NSAID).If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
+See also Warning section.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
+Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This medication may also be used to treat other painful conditions (such as dental pain, muscle aches, pain after surgery or after having a baby).
+However, if you have sudden severe pain and want quick relief, it may be better to use other pain medications that are faster acting than this medication.
 Consult your doctor or pharmacist for more details.

 Report Problems to the Food and Drug Administration